-

 This post is also available in: French

-8 responses to “We need you for the EU!”
+14 thoughts on “We need you for the EU!”

 The irony about Julien is that it was when he moved to Brussels he decided to stop!
 So it’s not as if leaving Brussels should stop you being a Euroblogger… While I have been generally uninspired by EU matters in recent weeks I doubt it will persist long term and there will be plenty on my blog about EU matters in the future, wherever I end up.